| History Module:

 baby's brain had fully matured.
 In fact, humans’ exceptional learning ability

 is attributable to the immaturity of their brains at birth.
-Thus, the

 growth of the human brain compared with that of our primate ancestors is an established